n4j1Br4ch1D/postcss-obfuscator/README.md

   ### Support for css Framworks?
 - In Beta Tests so far it working fine but we always working on improvements.
-   - Tailwindcss: few issues are to be fixed very soon.
+   - Tailwindcss.
-   - Bootstrap
+   - Bootstrap.
-   - Bulma
+   - Bulma.
+   - And any other framwork you can think of.

 ## How To Use  With?
   #### HTML/CSS